 In some Departments, funding is provided by the University to make contributions towards maintenance costs and travel for activities which are a compulsory element of Tripos (the approved list of courses is sometimes referred to as the ‘Pink List’).
 The Fellow for Grants (Professor Daping Chu) or your Director of Studies can advise on eligibility.
 The College will not expect to fund activities that are covered by this list and that are required by your Department or Faculty, whose responsibility it is to support such course requirements.

 General College Travel and Vacation Study Grants are awarded to help with funding for trips not covered through the list mentioned above.
-Grant applications should be submitted to your Tutor by 5 p.m. on Friday 4th May so that your Tutor can forward the completed application with their comments to the Fellow for Grants.
+Grant applications should be submitted to your Tutor by 5 p.m. on Friday 3rd May so that your Tutor can forward the completed application with their comments to the Fellow for Grants.
 They will then be considered by a meeting of the Tutors.
+The application form will be opened during the academic year, and all students will be notified when this happens.
+Graduate students should not use this form except for purely recreational travel.
+There are separate forms and processes for applications at any time of the year which are outlined in the Graduate Guide pages.
 Application forms can be completed online here.

 The Tutors have agreed that priority in making grants will normally be given to projects that contribute directly to a student’s academic studies; such travel will usually be given priority over plans, which, while still beneficial, have less immediate relevance for Tripos.
 Other criteria taken into consideration will include financial need, the quality of proposal and planning of the trip and its impact for the student’s career or future, and whether a student has previously received a travel grant.
 Exceptionally a Tutor may support a case that non-academic-related travel should be granted funding, for example, if an applicant has never previously travelled overseas.
 Consideration may be given to a student’s disciplinary record in the year of application.